Shaun Tomson: Other ventures

+In October 2024, he announced that he was relaunching his brand, Instinct.
+Tomson explained: “In our divided and fractured world, Instinct what I'm intending to inspire, and unite people through the values in the Surfer's Code.”

-Tomson is the author of the best-selling Surfer's Code – 12 Simple lessons for riding through life and the #1 Amazon teen bestseller: The Code - The Power of I Will.
+Tomson is also the author of the best-selling Surfer's Code – 12 Simple lessons for riding through life and the #1 Amazon teen bestseller: The Code - The Power of I Will.
 He also authored Bustin' Down the Door – Revolution of '75, a companion to the film of the same name and Krazy Kreatures – Under my Surfboard!, a collection of illustrated rhymes for children.
 In 2022, he released The Surfer and the Sage with Familius Publishing.